dropseed/plain/bolt-htmx/bolt/htmx/README.md

         # The queryset will apply to all actions on the view, so "permission" logic can be shared
         return super().get_queryset().filter(users=self.request.user)

-    # You can also leave off the "bhx-action" attribute and just handle the HTTP method
+    # You can also leave off the "bolt-hx-action" attribute and just handle the HTTP method
     def htmx_delete(self, request, *args, **kwargs):
         self.object = self.get_object()